|Nutrition Facts (per serving)|

 - Feel free to replace the salt, pepper, and thyme with Cajun or Creole seasoning if desired.

 - You can also swap the sweet Hungarian paprika for hot paprika for a different taste.

 - Substitute garlic powder (or granulated garlic) for onion powder.

 - Use fingerlings or other baby potatoes instead of red ones.

-Paprika potatoes will keep in the refrigerator in a covered, airtight container for up to 5 days.
+Paprika potatoes will keep in the refrigerator in a covered, airtight container for up to five days.
 Reheat in a hot skillet with a little bit of oil until hot all the way through.
-You can microwave them if you like, but the texture will suffer and they may get a little tough.
+You can microwave them if you like, but the texture will suffer, and they may get a little tough.
 Using the skillet to reheat them will crisp them back up.

 You can also freeze roasted potatoes.
 Flash freeze them on a rimmed baking sheet and then transfer to an airtight zip-close bag.
 Freeze for up to six months.
 Bake them in a 375 F oven for 45 to 60 minutes.

 The best way to ensure that your potatoes come out nice and crispy is to make sure you aren't crowding the pan you're baking them in.
 Give them adequate space for air to circulate; otherwise, you will be steaming the potatoes and not roasting them.